Chart Color Schemes

 Bunya's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Bunya.
-AreaSearch's assessment indicates very low prevalence of common health conditions across all age groups.
+AreaSearch's assessment found very low prevalence of common health conditions across all age groups.

-The rate of private health cover is exceptionally high at approximately 59% of the total population (1,239 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions in the area are mental health issues and asthma, impacting 7.4 and 6.6% of residents respectively.
-Seventy-two point five percent of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The rate of private health cover was exceptionally high at approximately 59% of the total population (1,239 people), compared to 55.8% across Greater Brisbane.
+The most common medical conditions in the area were mental health issues and asthma, impacting 7.4% and 6.6% of residents respectively.
+Seventy-two point five percent declared themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 The under-65 population demonstrates better than average health outcomes.
 The area has 12.3% of residents aged 65 and over (257 people), which is lower than the 15.2% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health